EGI-Federation/fedcloud-documentation/source/check-in.rst

 Access the provider
 ^^^^^^^^^^^^^^^^^^^

-Once you know which project to use, you can get use your regular openstack cli commands for performing actual operations in the provider:
+Once you know which project to use, you can use your regular openstack cli commands for performing actual operations in the provider:

 .. code-block:: console